Emerald Lake / Tyndall Gorge Rock Climbing

 From the Bear Lake Trailhead, follow signs to Dream Lake and Emerald Lake.
 A 45 minute hike up the canyon on good trails gets you to the upper-most lake - Emerald Lake.
 The alpine routes and rock climbs on Flattop Mtn. are accesses by rock hopping around the north side of the lake.
 Hallet Peak is reached by traversing the slope above the south shore.
 Allow an hour to the base of Dragon's Tail Couloir (in the summer) and an hour and a half or more to the base of Hallett.

-Browse More Classics in Emerald Lake / Tyndall Gorge
+Browse More Rock Climbing Classics in Emerald Lake / Tyndall Gorge

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Emerald Lake / Tyndall Gorge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Emerald Lake / Tyndall Gorge:

 Featured Route For Emerald Lake / Tyndall Gorge